nehalmuthu/Cluster-Analysis-for-Web-Users-Sessions/README.md

 - We do a group wise analysis of page hits which can be used to understand the needs of each segment.
 - Additionally we build a user network based on sessions and do community detection to identify similar users for targeted advertisements.
 - Also a web-page network is built in order identify important pages in a website.
 Based on the transition probability matrix formed we find the probability of page transitions.
+- Finally, we have build a network plot for user and colored each node based on i) age category ii) location, so as to check for the characteristics of a group.

 I personally spent a lot of time understanding and interpreting the dataset.
 So I will boil it down for you guys.